 Welcome to the EuroVaQ website

-If you are unable to access the papers, please contact Sue Bell.
+If you are unable to access the above papers, please contact Sue Bell.

 Colleagues in the Economics Departments at Konstanz and Martin Luther Universities in Germany have taken some of the ideas of the original EuroVaQ Project and tested them further.
 This is also useful because Germany was not included in the original EuroVaQ Project.
-The first paper from this work is now also available.
+A paper on their work 'What You Ask is What You Get: Willingness-to-Pay for a QALY in Germany' is also available.